-Also notice that:
+Also note that:

 This is a good example of the potential for spontaneous variation by using short, similar loops of different lengths.